Peace of Mind for Parents, Happy Learning for Kids

 We practice counting numbers by using our fingers, the abacus, and rote memorization.

-Number comparison is taught through simple explanation.
+Number comparison is taught through verbal and visual explanations, including worksheets.

 When reading to the students, the teacher will ask questions to gauge how much they understand.